sheikhfarhan/jellyarr-docker/docs/security-firewall.md

 sudo firewall-cmd --direct --get-all-rules
 ```

-*Expectation: You should see the `ipv4 filter DOCKER-USER ...
+*Expectation: We should see the `ipv4 filter DOCKER-USER ...
 DROP` rule listed.*

 **View Permanent Configuration File:**